16 November 2024

 Maria Jacobini and Tullio Carminati

 Italian postcard by Ed.
 Vettori, Bologna.
-Photo: probably a publicity still for L'articolo IV (Gennaro Righelli, 1918) in which Jacobini and Tullio Carminati were the leading actors.
-The film is about duchess Jenny who offers her hand to the only man who didn't court her, the count d'Hauteville.
+Photo: probably publicity still for L'articolo IV (Gennaro Righelli, 1918) in which Jacobini and Tullio Carminati were the leading actors.
+The film is about Duchess Jenny who offers her hand to the only man who didn't court her, the Count d'Hauteville.
 She has a condition, though: for a long time the two must first live together as mere friends and if they don't get along they will divorce.
 Will both keep this promise?
 The card suggests otherwise...

 Maria Jacobini and Amleto Novelli in La casa di vetro (1920)